-33. Over the past month has there been a concern (e.g., from doctors, family etc.) that you are having difficulty meeting your calorie needs [due to avoidance or restriction of food intake]?
-OR Have your family or doctors been worried that you are finding it difficult to eat enough?
+33. Over the past month, has there been concern (e.g., from doctors, family etc.) that you are having difficulty meeting your calorie needs [due to avoidance or restriction of food intake]?
 Note: Do NOT count calories that come from tube-feeding, nutritional supplement drinks, or other high energy drinks.